A social media presence will gain you nothing if you don’t have a profound social media strategy outlining how you aim to attain your goals.

 - Make it easier to follow your seeding plan for each new piece of content and for re-sharing your evergreen content.

-- Plan you’re your content creation process well ahead.
+- Plan your content creation process well ahead.

 - Leave enough breathing time for reviewing your content to ensure content quality.